Countly/countly-server/README.md

 collects data from mobile phones, tablets and other internet-connected devices, and visualizes this information to analyze mobile application usage and end-user behavior.
-There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data (for iOS & Android).
+There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data (for iOS, Android, Windows Phone and Blackberry).

 Below you can find Countly SDK repositories.
 Each SDK has its own installation instructions.